-Paul Maurice, 49, enters his fourth season as Head Coach of the Winnipeg Jets after being appointed to the position on January 12, 2014.
+Paul Maurice, 53, is in his sixth full season as Head Coach of the Winnipeg Jets after being appointed to the position on January 12, 2014.

 Prior to re-joining the Hurricanes, the Sault Ste.
 Marie, ON native collected a record of 76-66-22 during two full seasons as Head Coach of the Toronto Maple Leafs from 2006-08.
 Maurice earned a then career-high in wins with Toronto during the 2006-07 season, leading the Maple Leafs to 40 victories, and recording his 300th NHL victory on March 6, 2007.